- Current students

 - Effective assessment, management and communication of patient care

 - Specialist areas of nursing including care (medical and surgical), primary care, mental health, and family and community nursing.
-All contexts of nursing are evidence-based ensuring the most current practice standards.
+All contexts of nursing are evidence-based, ensuring the most current practice standards.

 - Evaluation of ethical dilemmas in clinical nursing practice

-- Exploration of the role and application of technology in the health care environment
+- Exploration of the role and application of technology in the healthcare environment

-Currently enrolled in our Bachelor of Nursing programme pre-2018?
+Currently enrolled in our pre-2018 programme?